 About Japanese Maple Winter Damage

 One of the most obvious signs of winter damage of Japanese maple are broken branches, and these often result from heavy loads of ice or snow.
-But they are not the only possible problems.
+They are not the only possible problems though.

 You may see other types of Japanese maple winter damage, including buds and stems that are killed by the cold temperatures.
 A tree may also suffer frozen roots if it is growing in a container above the ground.